Controllable Sequence Editing for Biological and Clinical Trajectories

 \subsection{Problem definition}

-Consider an observational dataset $\mathcal{D} = \{\mathbf{x}^{(i)}_t, \mathbf{s}^{(i)}_t\}^N_{i=1}$ for $N$ independent entities (e.g.,~cells, patients) at time step $t$.
+Consider an observational dataset $\mathcal{D} = \{\mathbf{x}^{(i)}_t, \mathbf{s}^{(i)}_t\}^N_{i=1}$ for $N$ independent entities (e.g.,~cells, patients) at discrete time step $t$.
 For each entity $i$ at time $t$, we observe continuous time-varying covariates $\mathbf{x}^{(i)}_t \in \mathbb{R}^{d_x}$ (e.g.,~gene expression, laboratory test measurements) and categorical conditions $\mathbf{s}^{(i)}_t$ (e.g.,~transcription factor activation, clinical intervention).
-The outcome of the condition is measured by the covariates (e.g.,~a transcription factor activation affects a cell's gene expression, a medication affects a patient's laboratory test profile).
-For notation, we omit entity index $(i)$ unless needed.
+The outcome of the condition is measured by the covariates (e.g.,~activating a transcription factor affects a cell's gene expression, prescribing a medication affects a patient's laboratory test profile).
+We omit entity index $(i)$ unless needed.